pcottle/learnGitBranching/TRANSLATING.md

    yarn gulp fastBuild
    ```

-    **Why this matters:** the app loads a pre-bundled JS file (build/bundle-*.js) referenced from index.html — it does not read src/ files directly.
-Every time you edit a translation file, you must re-run yarn gulp fastBuild before the change shows up, otherwise you'll see stale (untranslated) content even though your source edits are correct.
+    **Why this matters (local development only):** the app loads a pre-bundled JS file (build/bundle-*.js) referenced from index.html — it does not read src/ files directly.
+Every time you edit a translation file, you must re-run yarn gulp fastBuild before the change shows up locally, otherwise you'll see stale (untranslated) content even though your source edits are correct.
+This only affects local testing — production builds are always built clean from source, so your merged changes will be included automatically.

 2. Start the dev server:
    ```bash